 After going into considerable detail about what a Russia vs NATO war might look like (which I regard as too technical for a blog like this, but those who are interested and do not have subscriptions should go to your local public library ~ every public library worthy of the name subscribes to The Economist) The Economist turns to China and says that: “Some suggest that America and China are destined to go to war, falling into the “Thucydides trap” as encountered in antiquity by Sparta and Athens.
 In essence, the established power feels threatened by the rising power, which in turn feels resentful and frustrated.
 Graham Allison, the author of a popular book expounding this thesis, believes that “war between the US and China in the decades ahead is not just possible, but much more likely than currently recognised” … [but] … Mr Allison’s prognosis, based on an analysis of past conflicts between incumbent powers and thrusting newcomers, may be too deterministic.
 Although China and America do not have anything like the shared international agenda that America had with Britain when the roles were reversed, they are bound together by a web of economic interests.
 Strategic patience and taking the long view comes naturally to Chinese leaders, and successive American presidents (except perhaps the current one) have tried hard to show that far from wanting to keep China in its box, they wish to see it playing a full and responsible part in the international system.
 The previous contests for hegemony cited by Mr Allison were not conducted under the shadow of nuclear weapons, which for all their risks remain the ultimate disincentive for great powers to wage war against each other … [and] … Moreover, says Jonathan Eyal of RUSI, a defence think-tank, demographic factors and changing social attitudes in China suggest that there would be little popular appetite for conflict with America, despite the sometimes nationalistic posturing of state media.
 Like other developed countries, the country has very low birth rates, fast-decreasing levels of violence and large middle classes who define success by tapping the latest smartphone or putting down a deposit on a new car.
 In a culture of coddling children prompted by the one-child policy, Chinese parents would probably be extremely reluctant to send their precious “snowflakes” off to war.”
 I doubt that Xi Jinping is overly worried about public opinion ~ somewhat, just not overly ~ because the Chinese Communist Party is as adept at shaping opinion as is any Madison Avenue ad agency ~ but, rather, as I have said, I think the Chinese have a well thought out, long term grand strategy that has real, measurable aims and plans to achieve those aims without firing a shot.
 The Chinese are not pacifists and they are not afraid to fight … but there is an ancient belief, going back thousands of years, that:

-No one should think that Sun Tzu’s thoughts are museum pieces; every Chinese high school students is familiar with them and they resonate in the corridors of power.
+No one should think that Sun Tzu’s thoughts are museum pieces; every Chinese high school student is familiar with them and they resonate, loudly, in the corridors of power.

 Beyond that there is, as I have mentioned before, the countervailing natures of American and Chinese military power: it is the great white shark versus the tiger (or whale vs elephant, different strategic thinkers use different animals) ~ while each may be supreme in his own sphere, the ocean for America and on the Asian mainland for China, neither can fight especially well in the other’s domain; I believe the Chinese know this.